gersteinlab/decoasthma/README.md

  And is currently under review at Genome Biology.

 The data are being submitted to dbGaP under BioProject SUB7102729 and are available through academic collaboration.
-Please contact daniel.spakowicz@osumc.edu with any questions.
+Please contact daniel.spakowicz@osumc.edu and shaoke.lou@yale.edu with any questions.